mbuscemi/elm-test-runner/README.md

 3. Click the "Run All" button, or use Cmd-T to run tests.
 4. Wait for the test run to complete.
 5. Click on individual failing tests to view the failure results for those tests.

+### Seed Utilities

+1. Toggle the "Seed" checkbox on and off in the lower left corner of the pane.
+If the checkbox is active, the number in the adjacent field will used when running `elm-test`.
+If the box is unchecked, or if the number field is empty (it will read "Generate Random"), then a random seed will be used.
+2. To lock-in the seed for the last test run, click the "Set" button.
+This will set the seed the number field and activate the "Seed" checkbox if it is not already active.
+3. To copy the seed for the last test run to the clipboard, click the "Copy" button.
+This will allow you to paste the seed into another location.

+### Auto-Run Tests on Save

+1. Go to Packages → Elm Test Runner → Toggle Auto-Run on Save, or use Ctrl-R to toggle 'Auto-Run on Save' on and off.
+When it is active, an indicator will light up in the lower right hand corner of the pane.
+2. When 'Auto-Run on Save' is enabled, executing a "save" action on any project file will initiate a test run in Elm Test Runner.